top of page

 GENETICS APPROACH

 Autism spectrum disorders (ASD) are diagnostically characterized by behaviors (social-communication deficits and restricted, repetitive behaviors).
-As a result, many of those diagnosed with ASD have variable patterns of behavior, and represent many different diseases with similar features.
+As a result, many of those diagnosed with ASD have variable patterns of behavior and represent many different diseases with similar features.
 By studying genetic sequences (biologically inherited codes that account for a variety of physical characteristics and behaviors) and mutations (when the genetic sequence is permanently altered) such as deletions or duplications, we can get a better biological picture of ASD.
 With today’s focus and effort in furthering genetic research, more and more genetic differences are being discovered.

-Dr. Jeremy Veenstra-VanderWeele from Columbia University is one of the few scientists that serve dual roles to help the autism community, treating people and working in a lab.
+Dr. Jeremy Veenstra-VanderWeele from Columbia University is one of the few scientists who serve dual roles to help the autism community, treating people and working in a lab.
 Because of this unique perspective, his presentation focuses on how research findings in the lab help individuals with autism in the clinic, and vice-versa.
-He discusses a couple different genetic models that the research community uses.
+He discusses a couple of different genetic models that the research community uses.
 One way the community develops treatments is to “fix” the biological difference with a certain drug, and then observe any changes in behavior.
-The second way is to observe a behavior rooted in a biological difference (such as levels of oxytocin, a hormone that acts in the brain, and influences certain behaviors), and develop a treatment to account for the difference.
+The second way is to observe a behavior rooted in a biological difference (such as levels of oxytocin, a hormone that acts in the brain and influences certain behaviors), and develop a treatment to account for the difference.
 Due to the diversity within ASD, researchers are more likely to find treatments that work for only a part of the population at a time.
-Please watch the video below for Dr. Veenstra-VanderWeele's complete presentation on how genetic research can lead to the development of treatments and deeper understanding of ASD.
+Please watch the video below for Dr. Veenstra-VanderWeele's complete presentation on how genetic research can lead to the development of treatments and a deeper understanding of ASD.

 HELPFUL DEFINITIONS